-During 2020, the City of Lyons water system was sampled for the analyses of bacteriological content, nitrate-nitrite, TTHMs, and HAA5s.
+During 2021, the City of Lyons water system was sampled for the analyses of bacteriological content, nitrate-nitrite, TTHMs, and HAA5s.
+We are pleased to inform you that The City of Lyons did not have any violations of water quality parameters during 2021.
 All detected contaminants are delineated in the accompanying charts.
 Any constituents not listed in the accompanying charts had results less than the detection limits and/or maximum contaminant levels.
-In 2019 the City of Lyons was issued a failure to monitor violation because only fifteen (15) of the twenty (20) required samples were submitted for the scheduled lead and copper monitoring event.
-As a result, we cannot be sure of the quality of the drinking water during this period and health effects are unknown.
-The City successfully completed the required testing in 2020, and the violation was lifted in September 2020.